 Wash.
 Rev. Code Ann. § 9.68A.090 (Communication with minor for immoral purposes) prohibits communication with a minor or someone one believed to be a minor for immoral purposes.
 Pursuant to Wash.
-Rev. Code Ann. § 9.68A.090(2), the penalty is increased from a gross misdemeanor to a Class C felony "If the person communicates . . . for immoral purposes, including the purchase or sale of commercial sex acts and sex trafficking, through the sending of an electronic communication."
-Additionally, pursuant to Wash.
-Rev. Code Ann. § 9.68A.106 (Additional assessment-Internet advertisement), traffickers convicted of an offense under Wash.
-Rev. Code Ann. § 9.68A.101 (Promoting commercial sexual abuse of a minor- Penalty) will receive an additional fine of \$5,000 "when the court finds that an internet advertisement in which the victim of the crime was described or depicted was instrumental in facilitating the commission of the crime."
+Rev. Code Ann. § 9.68A.090(2), the penalty is increased from a gross misdemeanor to a Class C felony "[i]f the person communicates . . . for immoral purposes, including the purchase or sale of commercial sex acts and sex trafficking, through the sending of an electronic communication."
+Wash.
+Rev. Code § 9.68A.106 (Additional fee assessment - Internet advertisement) establishes an enhanced penalty for the use of Internet advertisement to facilitate the commission of a sex-trafficking crime.
+Section 9.68A.106(1) states, in part, "an adult offender convicted of an offense under RCW 9.68A.100, 9.68A.101, or 9.68A.102 shall be assessed an additional fee of five thousand dollars per offense when the court finds that an internet advertisement in which the victim of the crime was described or depicted was instrumental in facilitating the commission of the crime."
+For purposes of this section, an "'internet advertisement' means "a statement in electronic media that would be understood by a reasonable person to be an implicit or explicit offer for sexual contact or sexual intercourse . . . in exchange for something of value."
+Wash.
+Rev. Code Ann. § 9.68A.106(2).